peterwittek/somoclu/README.md

 Here n is the number of rows in the file, that is, the number of data instances.
 Parameter m defines the number of columns in the file.
 The next row defines the column mask: the value 1 for a column means the column should be used in the training.
 Note that the first column in this format is always a unique key, so this should have the value 9 in the column mask.
 The row with the variable names is ignore by Somoclu.
 The elements of the matrix follow -- from here, the file is identical to the basic dense format, with the addition of the first column as the unique key.

 If the input file is sparse, but a dense kernel is invoked, Somoclu will execute and results will be incorrect.
 Invoking a sparse kernel on a dense input file is likely to lead to a segmentation fault.

+Efficient Parallel Execution
+==
+The CPU kernels use OpenMP to load multicore processors.
+On a single node, this is more efficient than launching tasks with MPI to match the number of cores.
+The MPI tasks replicated the codebook, which is especially inefficient for large maps.

+For instance, given a single node with eight cores, the following execution will use 1/8th of the memory, and will run 10-20% faster:

+    $ somoclu -x 200 -y 200 data/rgbs.txt data/rgbs

+Or, equivalently:

+    $ OMP_NUM_THREADS=8 somoclu -x 200 -y 200 data/rgbs.txt data/rgbs

+Avoid the following on a single node:

+    $ OMP_NUM_THREADS=1 mpirun -np 8 somoclu -x 200 -y 200 data/rgbs.txt data/rgbs

+The same caveats apply for the sparse CPU kernel.

 Visualisation
 ==